Future-Gadg3t-Lab/datamea/README.md

 # Features(In no particular order)
   - ability to keep track of data tables: User can enter daily values for columns chosen during creation [not available].
-  - data vizualization tools.
+  - data vizualization tools[not available].
-  - user can donate data to community for some collective cool data science.
+  - user can donate data to community for some collective cool data science[not available].
-  - users can share data template
+  - users can share data template[not available].